mdn/developer-portal/README.md

 ### User authentication

-GitHub OAuth is supported for admin login.
-When running in production, the auth pipeline checks to see if the GitHub user is a member of the **mdn** organization.
-Additional organizations can be added via the `GITHUB_ORGS` env variable.
+Mozilla SSO via OpenID Connect is the default for admin login.

-When running in debug any GitHub user is allowed to log in and is automatically given superuser status.
-It is possible to log in without using GitHub by creating a Django superuser as normal:
+If you have a Mozilla SSO account, create a Django superuser with the same email address.

 ```shell
 docker-compose exec app python manage.py createsuperuser